chrismeyers/dotfiles/Linux/README.md

 ## Linux configuration files
-These configuration files are specifically for Ubuntu.
-I am currently running Ubuntu 18.04.1.
+These configuration files were originally created when using Ubuntu 18.04.1.
 Many of these configuration files should work on other Linux distributions, but some may have to be tweaked.
   + GTK appearance:
     + i3 configured with LXAppearance:
       * Widgets: [Arc-Dark](https://github.com/horst3180/arc-theme)